media-admin/bauschild/wp-content/plugins/mailin/readme.txt

 2. Integrate the form in a sidebar using a widget from WP panel > Appearance > Widgets.
 The Sendinblue widget form should appear in your widgets list, you just to have to drag and drop the widget into the sidebar of your choice.

 == Changelog ==

+= 3.1.38 =
+* Bootstrap library updated to version 5.1.3.
+* Added support for the email address fields to comply with <a href="http://www.faqs.org/rfcs/rfc2822.html" target="_blank">RFC 2822</a>.

 = 3.1.37 =
 * Security fix include user input data sanitization.